The Line Collection

 3. Boosts Immunity

+One of the best benefits of sunshine in my opinion!
 Wonder why you get sick less in summer than in winter?
 Turns out sunshine plays a part.
 Sunshine stimulates vitamin D and T cells which give your immune system a major boost according to this article.

 According to this article, autoimmune diseases like multiple sclerosis have been linked to a vitamin D deficiency.
-They also noticed that as you got further away from the equator, the number of autoimmune disorders went up.
+They also noticed that as you got further away from the equator, the number of autoimmune conditions went up.

 4. Boost your Mood, Memory & Focus